-- Residence hall lobbies will operate with reduced occupancy, maintaining a social distance of 6 ft. between persons and the use of face coverings. - Sanitize hands before entering and after exiting the elevator, and limit 1 person per ride and again after entering room. - No more than two persons per room.
-No visitors allowed in rooms.
-Student gatherings consisting of three or more persons must be held in common areas with all participants remaining 6 ft. apart and wearing masks at all times.
+- Residence hall lobbies will operate with reduced occupancy, maintaining a social distance of 3 ft. between persons and the use of face coverings. - Sanitize hands before entering and after exiting the elevator, and limit 2 person per ride and again after entering room. - Each occupant is allowed one guest, i.e. double room = 2 residents + 2 guests = 4 max.
+If all 4 people are vaccinated, they are not required to wear masks.
+Student gatherings consisting of four or more persons must be held in common areas with all participants remaining 3 ft. apart and wearing masks at all times.